matrixise/www.wirtel.be/content/project/python-fosdem.md

 propose some rooms for some topics.
 In this case, the Python project has a room for one day and we can organise some talks.

 Since 2013, PythonFOSDEM is organised by some friends and myself.
-Since 80 people, we have had a for 800 people.
+From 80 people, we have reached 800 people.

 Editions: